wabenet/dodo/README.md

-  help        Help about any command list        List available all backdrop configurations run         Same as running 'dodo [name]', can be used when a backdrop name collides with a top-level command validate    Validate configuration files for syntax errors
+  help        Help about any command list        List available all backdrop configurations run         Same as running 'dodo [name]', can be used when a backdrop name collides with a top-level command stage       Manage stages validate    Validate configuration files for syntax errors

 Flags:
-      --build                      always build an image, even if already exists -e, --env stringArray            Set environment variables -h, --help                       help for dodo
+      --build                      always build an image, even if already exists --forward-stage              forward stage information into container, so dodo can be used inside the container -e, --env stringArray            Set environment variables -h, --help                       help for dodo
   -i, --interactive                run an interactive session